Company banner representing ethical commitments for Gardeners Limehouse

 Responsibility for implementing this policy sits with senior leadership and designated compliance officers.
 We maintain documented policies and records of due diligence actions, audit results and remediation measures.
 The governance framework ensures that the Gardeners of Limehouse maintain oversight across operations and the wider supply chain.

-Leadership endorsement and annual review documentation for anti-slavery policy Annual review and public reporting This statement will be reviewed at least annually to reflect changes in our business, supply chain and emerging risks.
+A woman wearing a straw sun hat and a bright pink floral top is sitting on a well-maintained lawn in a backyard garden, smiling as she holds a terracotta pot filled with blooming flowering plants.
+The garden features a lush, green grass area with dense, healthy growth, bordered by a wooden fence on one side and a raised flower bed with various plants in the background.
+To the right, there is a large, transparent greenhouse with a curved roof, indicating a space for plant cultivation.
+The sky above is blue with scattered white clouds, suggesting a sunny day.
+The scene conveys a well-kept outdoor space suitable for gardening activities, reflective of professional landscape and lawn care services offered by Gardeners Limehouse, with natural tones, vibrant garden flora, and structural garden features.
+Annual review and public reporting This statement will be reviewed at least annually to reflect changes in our business, supply chain and emerging risks.
 The annual review process measures the effectiveness of our zero-tolerance approach, supplier audits, reporting channels and training programmes.
 Updates to policy and practice will be made where necessary to strengthen prevention, detection and remediation of modern slavery across the Limehouse Gardeners network.

 Approved and endorsed by the leadership team, this statement represents the commitment of Gardeners Limehouse to act ethically and to combat modern slavery in all forms.